ximion/appstream/docs/API-TODO.md

  * Drop use of `/etc/appstream.conf`, expose any of its remaining options (if there are any) as C API for client tools to use.

+ * Sort out the various markup-to-text conversion functions, make some of them public API and maybe rewrite some (there are likely some performance improvements to be found there)